- Save £500 per person on our Mongolia Group Tour

 This trip gives a fascinating insight into both Kazakh and Mongolian culture, spending time in the Kazakh enclaves of Hokh Serkhiin Nuruu, Chigertei and Khovd combined with a spectacular journey into and across the Great Lakes Basin to Dorgon Nuur.
 The western frontier of Mongolia has little infrastructure which is what makes it such a rewarding place to visit.

 Leaving the buzz of the city behind, fly west towards the endless vistas of the Altai.
 On arrival travel overland to Hokh Serkhiin Nuruu National Park.
 To gain access into this area you will enter deep into the mountains through the Ikh Yamat and Bag Yamat Valleys, great glacial troughs carved by now-vanished ice.
 Here you will be in the heart of snow leopard territory and home also to Siberian ibex, golden eagles, lammergeiers and saker falcons.
 Meet with key conservationists to learn about the conservation work being done in this area.
 Under the auspices of the Altai Research and Conservation Institute, snow leopards and argali sheep have been collared in Hokh Serkhiin Nuruu and the neighbouring protected area of Chigertei.
-Camera traps have been set around this area which you will have the opportunity to check.
+You will have the opportunity to check the camera traps that have been set around this area.

 While Chigertei is pastures, narrow valleys and snow-capped peaks, the area around Dorgon is vast open plains, colossal lakes and sand dunes.
 There will, of course, be time spent meeting with the local Khalkh Mongol people in this area whose livestock of Bactrian camels are dotted around this extraordinary landscape.
 Our camp will be set up close to Mongolia’s most extensive dune system that runs all the way up to the shore of Dorgon Lake.
 To stand on top of the dunes, looking across the vast blue lake with the mighty snow-capped Jargalant Khaikhan mountains on the far shore is one of the most remarkable and iconic views in the whole of Mongolia.